Smufrik/Hekili/README.md

 Hekili displays a **sequential queue of icons** showing which abilities to use next — helping you make fast, informed decisions in combat.
 It supports **1 to 10 icons** at a time (default is 3), each one representing the **next best action**.

-The logic behind these decisions comes from **SimulationCraft ("Raidbots") Action Priority Lists (APLs)**.
+The logic behind these decisions comes from **SimulationCraft Action Priority Lists (APLs)**, known to many as the tool [RaidBots](https://www.raidbots.com/simbot).
 These are translated into addon logic as closely as possible and are **regularly updated** to reflect class balance changes and theorycrafting.

 It’s a helpful tool for: